reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 :::tip What You'll Learn

+- How to set up a Redux store in a React application
 - How to add "slices" of reducer logic to the Redux store with `createSlice`
 - Reading Redux data in components with the `useSelector` hook
 - Dispatching actions in components with the `useDispatch` hook